scottx611x/CSCI-S-40/Lecture/Lectures.md

 ## Lecture 6:

 **YOU MISSED THE BEGINING OF THIS LECTURE**

+- Key Topics:
+  - VLANS
+    -
+  - IPv6
+    - How is it different than IPv4 for:
+      - Addressing
+      - Fragmentation
+      - The changing of the headers
+    - How is it similar to IPv4 for?
+      - The changing of the headers

 - Should be able to complete a basic RIP based routing table
 - VLANS do at level 2 what previously would have had to been done at level 3